-- 5.3 Preparation of Project Requirements: - 5.3.1.
-The end-user or implementing unit of the PE shall prepare the projectrequirements, with the following details: - a.
+- 5.3 Preparation of Project Requirements: - 5.3.1 The end-user or implementing unit of the PE shall prepare the project requirements, with the following details: - a.
 Approved Budget for the Contract (ABC); - b.
 Name and Details of the Ancillary Supplies and Services; - c.
-Name of the supplier, manufacturer, distributor or service provider; and

-- d.
-Other relevant information that may be required by the National Vaccination Program and other related issuances issued by the DOH and the NTF. - 5.3.2.
-The project requirements and contract packaging shall be based on the PE's needs and the capability of supplier, manufacturer, distributor or service provider as determined through initial market scanning or scoping accompanied by appropriate supporting documents identifying the Ancillary Supplies and Services (e.g., Technical Specifications) to be procured.
-Specifications for the procurement of Ancillary Supplies and Services shall be based on relevant characteristics, functionality, and/or performance requirements. - 5.3.3.
-There is no required form to be used in the preparation of the project requirements. - 5.3.4.
-The project requirements shall then be submitted to the BAC or duly authorized bureau, committee, support or procuring unit for the conduct of procurement.
+Name of the supplier, manufacturer, distributor or service provider; and - d.
+Other relevant information that may be required by the National Vaccination Program and other related issuances issued by the DOH and the NTF. - 5.3.2 The project requirements and contract packaging shall be based on the PE's needs and the capability of supplier, manufacturer, distributor or service provider as determined through initial market scanning or scoping accompanied by appropriate supporting documents identifying the Ancillary Supplies and Services (e.g., Technical Specifications) to be procured.
+Specifications for the procurement of Ancillary Supplies and Services shall be based on relevant characteristics, functionality, and/or performance requirements.